expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 }'
 ```

 The HTTP request body must be JSON.
-It may either be a single message object or an array of up to 100 messages. **We recommend using an array when you want to send multiple messages to efficiently minimize the number of requests you need to make to Expo servers.** This is an example request body that sends two messages:
+It may either be a single message object or an array of up to 100 messages. **We recommend using an array when you want to send multiple messages to efficiently minimize the number of requests you need to make to Expo servers.** This is an example request body that sends four messages:

 ```json
 [{